-Here are 5 tips on how to outrank your competition on Etsy (and fast)
+Here are 5 tips about how to outrank your Etsy competition (and fast)

 BONUS!
 Find this helpful?
 To download this post as a PDF, click here!